peterbabukh/learnwords/README.md

 It is a simple Backbone, Requirejs, Nodejs, Express, Mongodb, Mongoose project with practical use.

+As I deployed it on Heroku, you can see it in action by the link http://peterbabukh.herokuapp.com

 Though this is a ready real app with practical use (see far below), it is a simple app with only basics implemented in it.
-Here I used AMD, BACKBONE, UNDERSCORE, templating, REQUIREJS, NODEJS, EXPRESS, MONGODB, MONGOOSE...
+Here I used AMD, BACKBONE, UNDERSCORE, templating, REQUIREJS, NODEJS, EXPRESS, PASSPORTJS, MONGODB, MONGOOSE...
-Checkout Bower and Grunt preprocessors.
+Check out Bower and Grunt preprocessors.

-Checkout the difference in the efficiency of the project when all the files are only minified with Grunt, and when the files are compiled into a single build file with the use of Grunt, Grunt-contrib-requirejs and Almond.js.
+Check out the difference in the efficiency of the project when all the files are only minified with Grunt, and when the files are compiled into a single build file with the use of Grunt, Grunt-contrib-requirejs and Almond.js.
 The latter alternative is much more efficient.
 In the dist folder you can find both the minified requirejs files, as well as in the dist/req folder you will find the single build